wallymathieu/auctions-api-csharp/src/Auctions.Infrastructure/README.md

 and not the letter.
 The letter is a snapshot of a specific time and place.
 The spirit is the reason for the architecture.
 In that sense I do not think that the two architectures are mutually exclusive.

-In this case we have a small (but complicated) domain with features of the domain tied to the domain entities.
-It makes less sense to organize into transaction scripts per slice in this case.
+In this case we have a small (but complicated) domain with features of the domain tied to the domain entities, we could see this entire app as a slice since it is intended to only model a single bounded context.